LemonLY666/GMOEA/README.md

 The official implementation of GMOEA [1] with Pytorch:

     GMOEA.py is the main file.

-    GAN_model.py is the GAN model used in GMOEA.
+    GAN_model.py is the GAN model used in GMOEA.(Add cpu version)

     IMMOEA_pro.py: IMF test problems

     global_parameter.py is the class including the general parameters for running GMOEA.

     mating_selection.py is the mating selection strategy used in GMOEA.
 Specifically, the mating selection strategy in RSEA [2] is used.

     spea2_env.py is the environmental selection strategy used in GMOEA.
 Specifically, the environmental selection strategy in SPEA2 [3] is used.

     NDSort.py is the non-dominated sorting method using the efficient non-dominated sorting method in [4].

     EAreal.py is the simulated binary crossover and polynomial mutation.

     PM_mutation.py is the polynomial mutation [5].

     tournament.py is the K-tournament selection [6].

 ## Reference